DHBern/parzival-static-api/README.md

 ## Usage

-* Execute the wrapper script with one of two options:
+* Execute the wrapper script with one of the following options:
   * `./parzival-static-api.sh --generate` to generate outputs for `dist/api`
   * `./parzival-static-api.sh --fetch-exports` to collect export files to `dist/api/export`
+  * `./parzival-static-api.sh --generate-monopsis` to generate the merged monopsis PDF (`dist/api/pdf/einzeltextedition.pdf`) from locally stored source PDFs

 * Alternatively:
   * Move to `src` directory